enkidevs/curriculum/react/introduction/fundamentals/react-what-is-state.md

 The snippet above will update the `state` one second after construction.
 Specifically, `this.state.text` is changed to `World`.

 `render`ing our component now, we'll first see `"Hello"` which will change to `"World"` after one second.

+Note that we are setting the `state` here inside a `setTimeout` call.
+This might not be recommended (depending on your application) due to the posibility of creating memory leaks[3].

 ---
 ## Practice